Introduction

 Another way to lead internal knowledge-sharing initiatives is by associating rewards with the same.
 Although knowledge sharing comes with several of its own benefits to the employees and organization, having tangible rewards may help employees muster extra motivation.
 Here are a few ideas for making the process rewarding for employees.

-• Weightage in Performance Reviews: An extra star in the performance review is something most employees would look forward to.
+- Weightage in Performance Reviews: Most employees look forward to an extra star in the performance review.
 Including collaboration and internal knowledge sharing as one of the benchmarks of performance can motivate employees to actively engage in the same.
 You can define grading criteria or KPIs that would be counted towards rewarding employees for their knowledge-sharing efforts.
 Remember to make such KPIs objective and achievable in nature.

 There may be practical or technical challenges related to sharing knowledge hiding in plain sight.
 For instance, the document formatting being employed may not be the best for extracting valuable information.
 In this case, even if employees actively share knowledge, the efforts may not bear fruit.